aparnanidamanuri/Analyzing-Individual-Preparedness-for-Effective-Disaster-Response-Strategies/README.md

 The project will document the chosen features, the machine learning models' performance, and key insights gained from the analysis.
 Visualizations like charts and graphs are included to illustrate the findings.

+## Acknowledgments

+- FEMA for providing the dataset.
+- Contributors who have participated in data collection and processing.
+- The community for their continuous support and feedback.

+## Contact

+For any queries regarding the project, please open an issue in the repository or contact the repository owner directly.